apinf/docs/docs/UserInstructions.md

         API owners can edit this information when required.

         6. From "Feedback" tab, API consumers can let the owners know about their experience on using this API.
-        This also functions if consumers wish to report about an error or request for a feature.
+        This also allows the consumers to report about an error or make a feature request.

         7. From Backlog tab, API owners can add new or upcoming features of the API.
         The backlogs can be prioritized and will appear in the top view from high to low.
         API consumers can find out about upcoming features of the API from this tab.

-        8. API consumers can download .json or .yaml files describing the API methods from "Export" tab.
+        8. API consumers can download .json or .yaml files containing the API configuration from "Export" tab.

         9. From "Settings" tab,API owners can modify their API related information.
         They can also delete the API from this tab.

         10. From "Proxy" tab, API owners can attach their API to the available proxy.
-        Attaching API to a proxy enables the owner to use the Dashboard feature for their API.
+        Attaching API to a proxy enables the owner to use the Dashboard feature for their API and other API management features, such as rate limiting.
         It also allows to provide API keys for the consumers.